sathishkannan-b/AI-Product-Prototyping-For-Kiddo-Caring/README.md

 ## Contact

-For any questions, feedback, or inquiries regarding the Kiddo Caring AI Incubator Product Prototype, please contact us at [contact@example.com](mailto:contact@example.com).
+For any questions, feedback, or inquiries regarding the Kiddo Caring AI Incubator Product Prototype, please contact us at (mailto: sathishkannanb1357@gmail.com).